top of page

 The Ruben Centre

-The Ruben Centre is a community-based organization located in the Mukuru slums in Nairobi, Kenya.
-The center was founded in 1986 by the Christian Brothers as a way to provide education, healthcare, and other social services to the local community.
+The Ruben Centre is a community-based organisation located in the Mukuru slums in Nairobi, Kenya.
+The centre was founded in 1986 by the Christian Brothers as a way to provide education, healthcare, and other social services to the local community.

-The Ruben Centre is widely recognized for its work and has received several awards, including the Kenyan presidential award for community service.
+The Ruben Centre is widely recognised for its work and has received several awards, including the Kenyan Presidential Award for Community Service.
 They rely heavily on volunteers and donations to support their programs and welcome volunteers from all over the world to come and work with them.

-Overall, the Ruben Centre is an important community organization in Nairobi, and their work has had a positive impact on the lives of many people in the Mukuru slums.
+Overall, the Ruben Centre is an important community organisation in Nairobi, and their work has had a positive impact on the lives of many people in the Mukuru slums.

 Edmund Rice Centre Nairobi